Innovation and Value Creation in Research

 Charlotta Johnsson, Automatic Control, LTH:

-Limited places - first come first served!
+Limited spots - first come first served!